South Carolina’s Child Car Seat and Seat Belt Laws

 South Carolina’s child safety seat laws and the penalties of a violation.

-South Carolina's Car Seat, Booster Seat, and Belt Requirements
+South Carolina's Car Seat, Booster, and Seat Belt Requirements for Children

 Children under two years old.
 Generally, children must be rear-facing in an infant seat or rear-facing harness until reaching at least two years old.
 However, a child who exceeds the height and weight limits of these types of seats can advance to a forward-facing harness.